 Primarily a subsistence agriculture economy, Rwanda nonetheless produces for export some of the finest tea and coffee in the world.
 Other industries include sugar, fishing and flowers for export.
 For more information about Rwanda’s economy and investment opportunities available in Rwanda.

 Rwanda’s unit of currency is the Rwandan franc ( RFr ), which is sometimes also abbreviated to ‘Frw’.
 It’s best to come to Rwanda with US dollars or Euros in cash.
-The only useful bank branch in the country is Banque de Kigali in the capital, which offers cash advances on credit cards and can change traveller’s cheques, neither of which is possible in the provinces.
+The only useful bank branch in the country is Banque de Kigali in the capital, which offers cash advances on credit cards and can change traveler’s cheques, neither of which is possible in the provinces.
 There are ATMs in Kigali, but they are not yet wired to an international network.
 Credit cards can be used in some upmarket hotels and restaurants in Kigali.
 Bureau de change – which are mostly in Kigali – offer slightly better exchange rates than banks.
-Money changers hang around central Kigali and usually give a slightly better rate, but count your money carefully.
+Money changers hang around central Kigali and usually give a slightly better rate but count your money carefully.
 All banks, and most bureau de change, are closed on Saturday afternoon and Sunday.